AbtinMogharabin/MakeMe-BNN/README.md

 ├── Images
 ├── notebooks
 ├── sample_usage.ipynb
-└── trained_model  -- because of the large size of this folder, we only had time to upload this in our original repo and not in the CENG502 repository
+└── trained_model  -- available in our original repo
 ```

-To run the models, first you need to import you dataset nd model of interest from `ABNN.datasets` and `ABNN.deep_learning_models`.
+To run the models, first you need to import you dataset and model of interest from `ABNN.datasets` and `ABNN.deep_learning_models`.
 Then, you can easily run the models using the custom functions available in `ABNN/train.py` and `ABNN/test_and_eval.py`.
 You can modify the model, dataset, training parameters, and evaluation metrics as needed by editing the respective cells and replacing them with your own custom ABNN version of interest.

 We also share multiple pretrained weights for our different experiments in our repository [here](https://github.com/AbtinMogharabin/MakeMe-BNN).